FusionAuth/fusionauth-site/articles/logins/mobile/oauth-resource-owners-grant.md

 ---
 layout: article
-title: Single-page application native login to FusionAuth
+title: Mobile native login to backend
 subtitle: Using JWTs and refresh tokens
-description: An explanation of single-page application login using a native login form that submits directly to FusionAuth and uses server-side sessions plus refresh tokens in cookies
+description: An explanation of mobile application login using a native login form that submits to the application backend and uses JWTs and refresh tokens
 image: articles/logins.png
 ---

 {% capture intro %}
-{% include_relative _native-fusionauth-intro.md %}
+{% include_relative _native-intro.md %}
 {% endcapture %}
 {{ intro | markdownify }}